qorix-group/process_description/process/process_areas/safety_analysis/safety_analysis_concept.rst

 |    :failure_mode: "MF_01_01"
 |    :failure_effect: "message is not received"
 |    :mitigation: Detection and error handling shall be done outside of the middleware.
-|    :mitigation_issue: ID from Issue Tracker that defined mitigation will be documented in the assumtions of use (AoU)
+|    :mitigation_issue: ID from Issue Tracker that defined mitigation will be documented in the assumptions of use (AoU)
 |    :sufficient: yes
 |    :status: valid
         This error is handled by the calling application.